Canción Animal: Side B

 The opening track of Side B, "De Música Ligera" (lit.
 'Of Lightweight Music'), uses only four guitar chords, G minor, G, D and A, and features cryptic lyrics of just eight verses.
 The title of the song comes from a vinyl box called Clásicos ligeros de todos los tiempos, owned by Cerati's parents.
-Two different versions were recorded based off the sound test made in Mexico; one was the final one and another was the one played in Soda Stereo's last concert in 1997.
+Two different versions were recorded based on the sound test made in Mexico; one was the final one and another was the one played in Soda Stereo's last concert in 1997.
 Cerati deemed the song too simplistic and wanted to leave out of the album.
 The seventh track, "Hombre al Agua" (lit.
 'Man Overboard'), has its lyrics talk about both sailing and leaving a relationship behind.
 It features a basic drum beat that accompanies a keyboard played by Daniel Melero, the guitars played by Cerati and "Tweety" Gonzalez (acoustic), and a catchy bass line and rock solo played by Cerati.
 The eighth track, "Entre Canibales" (lit.
 'Between Cannibals'), was described as a "neo-psychedelic sound mixed with an alternative rock sound" by journalist Ariel Olivero.
 The track starts with acoustic guitar strokes, chords and drums.
 The song is starts being played in A minor but later changes to G minor.
 The ninth track, "Té para 3" (lit.
 'Tea for 3'), was written by Gustavo Cerati as a song dedicated to dying father, Juan José Cerati, who had been diagnosed with lung cancer.
 The title comes from Gustavo Cerati's visits to his father's house along with his mother, to drink tea with him in the afternoons.
 The song is played in 3/4 time signature.
 The lyric, Te vi que llorabas, te vi que llorabas.
 Por él (I saw you crying, I saw you crying.
 For him.) is written by Gustavo Cerati in his sadness of seeing his mother cry for his father.
 Juan José Cerati would end up dying on 3 January 1992.
 The final track of Canción Animal, "Cae el Sol" (lit.
 'The Sun Sets'), composed by Cerati and Daniel Melero.
-In the coda of the song, the chords from Beatles song "Here Comes the Sun" can be heard.